 After 60 seconds some informational numbers may appear on the display of the monitor.
-These numbers are for factory evaluation and trouble-shooting.
+These numbers are for factory evaluation and troubleshooting.
 If the correct calibration gas is being used and the monitor is working correctly it will automatically calibrate.

 After the unit auto calibrates, a message will appear: CO G SET, indicating that the CO gain adjustment has been set for 20 ppm.
+This prompts the calibrator to remove the test gas.
+Then a LOW FLOW message appears, prompting the calibrator to turn on the supplied air at the regulator.

-If an incorrect gas concentration is used or the sensor and/or instrument is not properly functioning, a message will appear: CO G FAILED, PREV CAL, END CAL.
+If an incorrect gas concentration is used or the sensor and/or instrument is not properly functioning, a message will appear: CO G FAILED, PREV CAL,

+END CAL.
 This affords improper calibration protection and an effort should be made to understand why it did not calibrate (see troubleshooting section for assistance).

-After proper calibration, the next messages will be REMOVE CALIBRA- TION GAS, END CAL, SUPPLY ON.
+After proper calibration, the next messages will be REMOVE CALIBRATION GAS, END CAL, SUPPLY ON.
 This prompts the calibrator to remove the test gas and turn the supply on at the regulator.